ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 ;;!!
 ArityException Wrong number of args (0) passed to: core/-
 ```

-Ah!
-Fun fact: the empty element for a monoid is implemented as the
-zero arity for a function.
-This is purely conventional.
-Obviously
-that's also not general: it means a given function can only be
-monoidal in one domain (numbers in the case of addition and
-multiplication).

-That doesn't mean we're stuck, we just have to use the fact that `-`
+That doesn't mean we're stuck, that just means we can't rely on the
-forms a Semigroup on numbers instead (Monoid without neutral element),
-so that means we need to pass the initial value explicitely:
+monoidal "neutral element", we need to pass the initial value
+explicitely:

 ```clojure
 (reduce - 0 [])